Saturday, 2 January 2016.

 He chuckles — “Yeah, I told her I was going to try, but knowing you, kind of thought I wouldn’t be successful.”

 So, the truth is out. 🙁

 But, I consciously decide to turn the other cheek, once again… And try to wish them well.
-Hm!
+Sigh.
 And he knows it.

 What can I say?

 I’m feeling subdued for a moment.
 Life is messy.
 So complicated.